Capevace/schema.immo/README.md

 `schema.immo` is an experimental, modern data standard for the real estate sector.

-This documentation describes the PHP data types used in the `schema.immo` data standard.
+This documentation describes the data types used in the `schema.immo` data standard.

+> `schema.immo` is currently in development and **NOT** licensed for public use.
+It will eventually be available
+> as an open and living data standard, most likely licensed under the MIT license.
+However, we want to discourage its use before the initial version is > finalized.
+>
+> It will also feature first-class library support for:
+> - TypeScript / JavaScript
+> - PHP
+> - Java

 ## Contact